 Computer-aided engineering (CAE) is the process of solving engineering problems through the use of sophisticated, interactive software.
 CAE allows us to use mold-flow analysis, a method that utilizes a set of algorithms to define manufacturing processes, offering more computations than is possible by hand, especially when used with optimization systems.

 After part designs have been generated, they are transmitted via DNC transmission to one of our state of-the-art CNC machining centers operated by experienced programmers to accurately transform your product design into reality.

-Use of the SurfCam program provides a seamless integration of the design and manufacturing process.
+provides a seamless integration of the design and manufacturing process.
 The design programs streamline efforts and avoid costly mistakes translating data.

 Our broad knowledge of engineering materials allows us to assist you in the selection of the best resin materials for your project.
 From basic polypropylene to engineering-grade ABS and polycarbonate, our team works closely with our resin suppliers to help you determine the most effective material for your product, at the right price.

 Top commodity-grade thermoplastic resins include:

 High Density Polyethylene (HDPE)

 Our experienced team assists in selecting the right material for unique requirements.
 We can help determine if additives or special coloring will need to be used and will recommend material characteristics such as fire retardant, UV-resistant, or temperature tolerant needs.